 The Early Girl tomato is a very popular hybrid variety.
 These good-tasting tomatoes are among the earliest to ripen.
-To tell the truth, early girl tomatoes are among this author’s favorite varieties.
+To tell the truth, early girl tomato plants are among this author’s favorite varieties.
 Furthermore, they ripen sooner than some cherry tomato varieties.
 So, plan on growing at least a few early girl tomatoes this year.

 These tomato plants are good candidates for areas with a short, frost-free period.
 Like other tomatoes, they are not cold hardy.